Mechanical System Installation#

 install the camera on a rigid and stable structure

-preferably use a structure independent from the machine
+preferably use a free-standing structure

 Warning

-Camera fixing screws: loosening prevention
+Camera fixing screws: prevention of loosening

-Camera position adjustment#
+Camera position adjustment:#

 Note